Tazinho/snakecase/README.md

 ```

 Be aware that automatic case conversion depends on the input string and
-it is recommended to verify the results.
-So you might want to pipe these
+it is therefore recommended to verify the results.
+You might want to
-into `dput()` and hardcode name changes instead of blindly trusting the
+pipe these into `dput()` and hardcode name changes instead of blindly
-output:
+trusting the output:

 ``` r
 library(magrittr)